chrislusf/netchan/README.md

 Receiver can give Sender a filter, so that Receiver only receives filtered results.

+# Comparison
+netchan usage is similar to common messaging systems.
+However, netchan does not need a separate messaging system such as Kafka, NATS, etc. The data is stored on the sender directly.

 # Work in progress
 Welcome any sorts of help, discussion, pull requests, tests, etc.